toyinbo0903/toyinbo0903.github.io/index.md

 ---
+layout: default
 title: Technical Writing Assessment
 date: 2017-01-04T15:04:10.000Z
 description: >-
   This assessment is to create a technical document in markdown and also share the rendered output.
-This technical documentation should explain how to calculate the Key Performance Indicator (KPI) Net Promotor Score using SQL
+This technical documentation should explain how to calculate the Key Performance Indicator (KPI) Net Promoter Score using SQL
 ---
 # Calculate Net Promoter Score (NPS) Using SQL